adamkcook94/pokemon-fan-club/README.md

 * All images imported were downloaded from Google Images and then stored and linked by the developer.
 * BootstrapCDN - Bootstrap 5 was used for the project’s structure and responsiveness.
 * JSHint
+* Figma - Used as a wireframing tool as my trial with Balsamiq.

 ## Testing